Nandaka/PixivUtil2/readme.md

 - mkvparam

   Parameter to be used to encode mkv, default: ` `.
+- avifcodec

+  Codec to be used for encoding avif, default is using `libaom-av1`.
+- avifparam

+  Parameter to be used to encode avif, default: `-cpu-used 4 -crf 0 -row-mt 1 -tile-columns 2 -tile-rows 2 -vsync 0`.
 - webpcodec

   Codec to be used for encoding webm, default is using `libwebp`.